 Use Preferred Clients

 Microsoft Outlook, Outlook on the web, and the Outlook mobile app are the recommended clients.
 Keep current with Microsoft Office Updates - There are known issues that are fixed with each service pack or update.
 Make sure your mobile device has the latest OS/iOS version.

 Use the same version of Outlook - Mailbox owners and any delegates should be using the same version of Outlook with the latest service pack and updates on all computers that are used for calendaring.
 If you are in a mixed environment of Windows, Mac or mobile devices, each platform should use the same version and each device should have the latest service pack and updates.

-If you must use a mobile device to manager your calendar, use the Outlook app to accept/decline meeting requests.
+If you must use a mobile device to manage your calendar, use the Outlook app to accept/decline meeting requests.
 It is recommended that mobile devices only be used for viewing your calendar.
 Mobile devices tend to cause the most issues with appointments becoming corrupt, missing, or out of sync.
 Scheduling an appointment just for yourself on your mobile device is ok.

 Only ONE person should process meeting invites - Make sure that only one user for each mailbox receives and processes meeting requests.
 If you have more than one delegate, having only one receive the meeting requests is preferred.
 If more than one receives the requests, the delegates and owner must decide who will be processing all the meeting requests.
 All other computers/devices and people should ignore (i.e. do not process, do not delete) meeting requests for the mailbox if they receive them.